jtfirek/Uniswap-V2-Appchain/README.md

 # Uniswap V2 Style DEX Pallet

- mint the tokens into an lp account

 This DEX (Decentralized Exchange) Pallet is based on the Uniswap V2 design and allows users to trustlessly exchange tokens.
-It is implemented as a Substrate runtime pallet.

 The DEX includes functionality to incentivize users to create liquidity pools and also provides a price oracle based on the existing liquidity pools.
+The swap fee has a default value of 3 percent, but the pallet provides an the extrinsic `set_fee` to allow the fee to be changed.
+When configuring the runtime, the origin that has permission to set the fee must be set.

 ## How it works

 ### Swaps
-When a user calls `swap_exact_in_for_out` DOT for KSM when a liquidity pool already exists, they first pay a 1 percent fee in the input token Dot in this case.
+When a user calls `swap_exact_in_for_out` DOT for KSM when a liquidity pool already exists, they first pay a fee in the input token Dot in this case.
 The trading fees from each swap are added to the pool for the relevant pair of tokens.
 This means that, as a liquidity provider, when you withdraw your liquidity, you receive a portion of the transaction fees based on your share of the pool.

 Now after paying the fee, how much will the user receive?
 This is the determined by the constant product formula:
 ```